pprolancer/internal-ecom/README.md

 * Parents can only buy gifts for related students (related in admin interface)

 ## Events:
 Parents may only buy gifts for specific events.
 For example birthday and Christmas.
 Each event has an effective window.
 There are 2 event types.
 Personal (birthday) and Holiday (Christmans, New years..).
 Eligible window, the time before and after an date a gift can be purchased for that event.
 For exmple, for a Birthday a Parent can buy a gift for 30 day before or 7 days after.
 For Christmas 60 days before and 7 days after.
+* two event types, (personal and Holidays)
+* Each event type has a pre and post limit.

 ## Cart limits: